2024–2026 Georgian political crisis: Presidential election

 Parliament elected a new president of Georgia on 14 December 2024.
 Zourabichvili considered the election to be invalid.
 She stated that she would retain her status as president because of the invalidity of the election.
 Protests continued after the presidential election, including a human chain on 28 December.

 On 29 December 2024, Mikheil Kavelashvili was inaugurated as president.
 Zourabichvili left Orbeliani Palace, which in 2018 she had chosen as her presidential residence instead of Avlabari Presidential Residence, stating that she remained the legitimate President, as the palace is only a symbol.
 Zourabichvili described the inauguration as a "mockery of democracy" and stated that Georgian Dream (GD) was "locked up, scared, corrupt, illegitimate, unrecognized, subject to sanctions".
 On 9 January 2025, Zourabichvili held a press briefing at her new office, stating that she would continue to work to solve the crisis, meeting people around Georgia and internationally.
 She stated that she would attend the second inauguration of Donald Trump and hold high-level meetings in Washington.
 She described the Georgian state as being "practically on the verge of collapse", with state capture by a single party and single person, which she viewed as a "betrayal of the Constitution".
 Zourabichvili stated that she remained president and would remain so if a new election were held.

 Civil service resignations and dismissals

 In addition to the December 2024 resignations of 49 members of the Ministry of Internal Affairs, several civil service employees were dismissed.
 On 31 December, Central Election Commission (CEC) advisor Vako Maisuradze stated that he and other CEC employees had been fired for criticising GD on online social media.
 On 3 January 2025, OC Media described the overall pattern of dismissals as "purges of public sector employees critical of the government".

+Wave of repressive laws

+The crisis was accompanied by a wave of repressive laws passed by the Georgian Dream government from early 2025.
+More than twenty laws were passed that greatly increased the powers of the state to regulate and suppress dissent in various forms.
+Changes include regulation and limitation of funding for civil society organization, limitations on the right of assembly, vastly increased fines of for administrative misdemeanours, proposed bans on opposition parties, electoral changes including the removal of the possibility of the Georgian diaspora voting abroad, increased punishments for insults to public officials, restrictions on media coverage of court proceedings, and many additional measures.
+These laws were widely criticized by local and international organizations.
+A law on creating a central database for people with mental health challenges was criticized for its repressive potential.
+In December 2025, protesting by standing on the sidewalk was prohibited, with sanctions escalating to criminal prosecution.
+Lawyers viewed the December law as unconstitutional.

+A proposal for the 2025–2026 restructuring of Georgia's education system was widely seen as an attempt to subjugate the higher education sector to executive control.